udinavina/navina_text_extractor/README.md

 -  **Text Extraction**: Uses Tesseract OCR for accurate text recognition, we can test both EasyOCR and PaddleOCR as an alternatives
 -  **Visual Overlay**: Creates new images with text overlaid on original positions, this is very perliminary
--  **Multiple Styles**: Choose from highlight, border, or shadow overlay styles, .
+-  **Multiple Styles**: Choose from highlight, border, or shadow overlay styles:
+  .
 Highlight: OpenCV / PIL
   .
 Border: OpenCV
   .
 Shadow: PIL